English, MA

 Blended offering

-The department recommends that students consult with their faculty mentor to determine which choice will work best, given their career goals, time constraints and other concerns.
+The department recommends that students consult with the graduate coordinator to determine which choice will work best, given their career goals, time constraints and other concerns.

 Thesis